 Step 4: Customize the Look and Feel via CSS

 The default look of the Table of Contents is rather bland.
-But that’s just what we want, because it gives us a chance to customize it with CSS.
-For example, here’s the CSS I’ve used in order to obtain the look in the second screenshot:
+But that’s what we want because it allows us to customize it with CSS.
+For example, here’s the CSS I used to obtain the look in the second screenshot:

 The entire table is enclosed in the “shortcode-toc” class.
 You can even style individual tiers of headings.
-Each tier has a specific “data-tag” value like this:
+Each level has a specific “data-tag” value like this:

 So to target the second tier of headings, use the following CSS:

 And so forth.
-This level of customization is pretty amazing, and makes the Shortcode Table of Contents one of the best, and most flexible plugins for this purpose that you’ll ever find!
+This level of customization is pretty impressive and makes the Shortcode Table of Contents one of the best and most flexible plugins for this purpose that you’ll ever find!

 Speak Your Mind